 4. Stay Calm, Even with Difficult Customers

-It is natural to feel stressed when facing an angry customer!
+It is natural to feel stressed when facing an angry customer.
 But staying calm is a highly underrated deescalation technique.
-Be aware that reacting emotionally will only make things worse.
+Senior managers at D2C companies often emphasize resilience coaching in onboarding, ensuring agents maintain composure under pressure.

 5. Don’t Take It Personally